janverschelde/PHCpack/src/Python/PHCpy3/doc/source/welcome.rst

 in version 0.7.4.
 Version 0.8.3 gave access to DEMiCs to compute mixed volumes by dynamic enumeration of all mixed cells.

+Version 0.9.2 was presented in a talk at the Python devroom at FOSDEM 2019.
-An important milestone was the presentation of phcpy of the 18th Python in Science Conference, SciPy 2019, with paper which appeared in the proceedings (see the references below).
+Another important milestone was the poster presentation at the 18th Python in Science Conference, SciPy 2019, with a paper which appeared in the proceedings (see the references below).

 As the original goal of phcpy was on exporting the functionality of PHCpack, its design is functional and phcpy is a collection of modules.